fingerskier/react-engine/README.md

     }}
   ></Engine>
 ```
+...you can [theoretically] have multiple `Engine` components at once.
+Whether that's performant or not is another question...

 `MoveBox` is a function.  `systems` is a an array of functions.
 These get called on each cycle.